 How to spot a toxic relationship

 Some articles list traits or behaviours, for example, “Your partner looks at your mobile phone without permission”.
-The problem with these articles, is they tend to focus solely on romantic relationships and they fail to take into consideration that there can be multiple problematic behaviours within a toxic relationship.
-To list all these behaviours would take days.
-Therefore, the best way to determine if your relationship is toxic, is to focus on your feelings and not their behaviour.
-The most common red flag feelings are:
+The problem with these articles, is they tend to focus only on romantic relationships, and fail to consider the multiple difficult behaviours displayed within a toxic relationship.

 - anxiety and nerves, because you’re unsure how they’re going to react or behave today

-- unease and resentment, as you believe you’re being taken advantage of, or having your personal boundaries pushed
+- unease and resentment, as you believe you’re having your personal boundaries pushed

-- low self esteem or anger, as you realise they are belittling you, either in implicit or explicit ways
+- low self esteem or anger, as they belittle you, either in a direct or subtle way

-The three best tips for managing a toxic relationship
+The three best tips to manage a toxic relationship

-It’s unrealistic, and unhelpful to assume that everybody in a toxic relationship will be willing or able to leave.
-Even so, here are some steps you could take to minimise the negative impact the relationship has on your mental health.
+It’s unrealistic to assume that everybody in a toxic relationship will be willing or able to leave.
+You may want to stay.
+If so, there are still ways to minimise the negative impact the relationship has on your mental health.

 1. Get clear on what’s keeping you in the relationship

 If your relationship with your sister is toxic, but your mum gets great happiness from seeing you together, then be aware of this.
-Likewise, if a friend puts you down but is also great fun, than acknowledge it’s chemistry keeping you together.
-Simply accepting the reason you stay in a toxic relationship can ease pressure on yourself and help you feel more in control.
+Similarly, if a friend puts you down but is also great fun, than acknowledge it’s chemistry keeping you together.
+Simply accepting the reason you stay in a toxic relationship, can ease pressure and help you feel more in control.

 2. Can the relationship be detoxed?

-If both people are willing, and often with the support of a professional counsellor, toxic relationships can be detoxed.
-On occasion they can even be turned in to happy, healthy connections.
-Sometimes, it’s not the people who are poisonous themselves, but the patterns of behaviour that play out within the relationship.
-Many of these patterns are learned from our parents in childhood, and then repeated either unthinkingly or unconsciously into adulthood.
+If you are both willing, then a toxic relationships can be detoxed.
+Often, it’s not the people who are poisonous themselves, but the patterns of behaviour that play out within the relationship.
+Patterns which are frequently picked up from our parents in childhood, and then repeated unconsciously in adulthood.
 A skilled counsellor can help you both untangle old beliefs and behaviours and work with you to find new, and better, ways of relating.

 3. Create some boundaries

-If you cannot, or won’t, leave a toxic relationship then there are practical steps to safeguard your mental wellbeing.
-Set a limit on how often you can bear to see the person, and stick to it.
+If you can’t, or won’t, leave a toxic relationship, there are practical steps you can take to safeguard your mental wellbeing.
+Set a limit on how often you see the person, and stick to it.
 Decide whether you can manage their company one on one, or whether they’re easier to handle in a group.
 Think in advance about whether you’re going to call them out on their putdown comments or just ignore them.
-In short, put boundaries in place to protect your mental health and be prepared to seek support.
+In short, put boundaries in place, protect your mental health and seek support.